sergiandreplace/sergiandreplace.com/content/post/20180311-flutter-animations-using-animation-controller-and-introducing-tweens.md

 ## Fly me to the moooon...

 Ok, what we want is to put a plane on screen moving from one side to another.
-We will use a simple `Icon` to get the plane, and we will put it on position using a `FractionallySizedBox`.
+We will use a simple `Icon` to get the plane, and we will align it using a `FractionallySizedBox`.
 Let's see the code:

 {{< highlight dart "linenos=true">}}
   @override